mozyrska/Mesh-LDM/README.md

     1. Adjust parameter in calculate_volume_mass.m
         * MeshSampleFile - choose reference mesh depending on ED or ES data
     2. matlab -nosplash -nodesktop -r "run('calculate_volume_mass.m');"
+    3.

+## Acknowledgements
+Parts of this code are based on software from other repositories.
+Please see the ACKNOWLEDGEMENTS file for more details.

 ## (Optional) Get latent space distribution
 After VAE training and data encoding: